 - Certificates: All students who pass the final examination and who participated in 10 of the 12 weekly seminars of their groups will receive a certificate from WIPO and Harvard Law School.

-- Timing: Students will be notified of their final course grades no later than 1200 UTC on May 24.
+- Results: Students will be notified of their final course grades no later than 1300 UTC on January 15, 2025.
 Certificates will be distributed shortly thereafter.

-- Questions: During the first 30 minutes of Prof. Fisher’s office hours on April 12, he will answer questions concerning the format of the examination.
-The questions and answers will be recorded, enabling students who cannot attend to obtain the benefit of the exchanges.
+- Questions: Between 1300 UTC and 1400 UTC on December 4, 2024, Professor Fisher will hold the final optional online office hours for the course.
+During the first 30 minutes, he will answer students’ questions concerning the format of the examination.
+A recording of that conversation will be made available HERE.
 To avoid unfairness, Prof. Fisher will not answer questions concerning the exam in any other context.

 Graduates